 There are currently very few federal studies pertaining to the human impact of the concentration of flights associated with PBN procedures.
 Some communities do not have the ability to mitigate noise below flight paths and their citizens are exposed to continuous concentrated noise.
 Although there may not necessarily be an increase in decibels from the planes, there are unknown potential impacts from the increased number and frequency of flights under a given PBN procedure.

-Although N.O.I.S.E. has supported the implementation of NextGen technologies as a part of our formal legislative platform in the past, we assert that there must be proper investment into research and development on the health and psychological impacts of the type of noise caused by more concentrated flight paths.
+Although N.O.I.S.E. has supported the implementation of NextGen technologies as a part of their formal legislative platform in the past, we assert that there must be proper investment into research and development on the health and psychological impacts of that type of the resulting noise due to the more concentrated flight paths.
 These studies need to begin as soon as possible in order to protect the health of affected communities and mitigate avoidable damage.

 4. Sound Insulation Program Funding